19hours/sg-statutes/Acts/Voluntary Sterilization Act.md

 shall, unless the person upon whom the treatment has been performed expressly gives consent thereto, disclose any facts or information relating to that treatment except to such persons and for such purposes as may be prescribed.

-(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 12 months or to both.
+(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both.

+[Act 28 of 2012 wef 31/12/2012]

-### Power to inspect approved institutions and examine records, etc.
+### Power to inspect health institutions and examine records, etc.

 6\.
-Any public officer authorised by the Minister for the purpose shall have power to enter any approved institution for the purpose of ensuring that the provisions of this Act, and any regulations made thereunder, are being complied with and may examine and make copies of or take extracts from any records or documents connected with any treatment for sexual sterilization.
+Any public officer authorised by the Minister for the purpose shall have power to enter any health institution for the purpose of ensuring that the provisions of this Act, and any regulations made thereunder, are being complied with and may examine and make copies of or take extracts from any records or documents connected with any treatment for sexual sterilization.

+[Act 28 of 2012 wef 31/12/2012]

 ### Penalty for compelling any person to undergo treatment for sexual sterilization

 7\.
-Any person who, by means of coercion or intimidation, compels or induces another person against that person’s will to undergo treatment for sexual sterilization shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 5 years or to both.
+Any person who, by means of coercion or intimidation, compels or induces another person against that person’s will to undergo treatment for sexual sterilization shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 5 years or to both.

+[Act 28 of 2012 wef 31/12/2012]

 ### Immunity of registered medical practitioners

 8\.
-No registered medical practitioner shall be liable civilly or criminally for carrying out treatment for sexual sterilization so long as the person undergoing that treatment gives his consent or consent is given on his behalf under this Act and such treatment is not carried out in a negligent manner.
+No registered medical practitioner shall be liable civilly or criminally for carrying out treatment for sexual sterilization on any person so long as —

+(a) the conditions in section 3(2) are satisfied in respect of that person; and

+(b) such treatment is not carried out in a negligent manner.

+[Act 28 of 2012 wef 31/12/2012]

-### Sexual sterilization not to constitute grievous hurt under sections 87 and 320 of the Penal Code
+### Sexual sterilization not to constitute grievous hurt under section 320 of Penal Code

 9\.
-For the avoidance of doubt it is hereby declared that any treatment for sexual sterilization by a registered medical practitioner shall not constitute grievous hurt under sections 87 and 320 of the Penal Code [Cap.
+For the avoidance of doubt it is hereby declared that any treatment for sexual sterilization by a registered medical practitioner shall not constitute grievous hurt under section 320 of the Penal Code [Cap.
 224].

+[Act 28 of 2012 wef 31/12/2012]

 ### Conscientious objection to participate in treatment for sexual sterilization